Unheralded: Joy Amidst European Drama in 2012

 One club that won a European league in style did so in Zagreb, Croatia.
 It may have featured a team who had one of the worst group stages in the UEFA Champions League.
 It may have seen a managerial change take place after that campaign.
 However, it ended with Dinamo Zagreb winning Croatia's Prva Liga title 21 points, a year after winning the league title by 17 points.
 Dinamo Zagreb's managerial change that happened because the club struggled during the Champions League.
 Dinamo Zagreb lost all six matches as the club allowed 22 goals,

 The club also boasted both the current and previous seasons' leading scorers.
-Montenegrin-born Fatos Beciraj began slowly but made history during the season.
-His 15 goals made him the first foreign-born player to lead Croatia's top-flight league in scoring.
-A season ago, Ivan Krstanovic scored 19 goals for NK Zagreb; in 2012, he finished second in scoring for Dinamo Zagreb with ten goals.
+Montenegrin-born Fatos Beciraj developed slowly but made history during the season.
+His 15 goals made him the first foreign-born player to dominate Croatia's top-flight league in scoring.
+A season before, Ivan Krstanovic scored 19 goals for NK Zagreb; in 2012, he finished second in scoring for Dinamo Zagreb with ten goals.
 Two of those goals came in a 2-1 victory over Hajduk Split in which he came in the match for Beciraj.